-(1) Contracts may not be modified during their term unless one or more of the following conditions are fulfilled:
+- (1) Contracts may not be modified during their term unless one or more of the following conditions are fulfilled: - a) the modification is not substantial;

-- a) the modification is not substantial: - b) the modification has been provided for in the initial tender documents and is included in the final contract by way of a clear, precise and unequivocal review or option clause; - c) the modification is in relation to the identity of the contracting partner due to corporate restructuring, including takeover, merger, acquisition or insolvency of the original contracting partner, provided the new contracting partner fulfils the criteria for qualitative selection applied in the original tender procedure; - d) the modification has become necessary due to unforeseen and urgent reasons related to technical and economic reasons and the replacement of the contractor would result in significant increase of costs or substantial delays to the Organisation.
-In any event, the increase in the value of the contract due to such modification must not exceed 50% of the value of the original contract; or - e) the value of the modification (either in terms of price or risk allocation) is below 20% of the original contract for services and supplies contracts, or 25% for works contracts, provided the modification does not change the overall nature of the contract. - (2) For the purpose of this Article, a "substantial modification" is any modification which: - a) would have attracted additional or other suppliers to the initial tender process; - b) introduces or excludes conditions that would have allowed the admission of suppliers other than those initially selected to the tender process; - c) would have resulted in the appointment of a tenderer other than the one originally appointed; or - d) considerably changes the economic balance of the contract in favour of the contractor. - (3) For the purpose of this Article, the term "contract" shall also include a framework agreement.
+b) the modification has been provided for in the initial tender documents and is included in the final contract by way of a clear, precise and unequivocal review or option clause;

+c) the modification is in relation to the identity of the contracting partner due to corporate restructuring, including takeover, merger, acquisition or insolvency of the original contracting partner, provided the new contracting partner fulfils the criteria for qualitative selection applied in the original tender procedure;

+d) the modification has become necessary due to unforeseen and urgent reasons related to technical and economic reasons and the replacement of the contractor would result in significant increase of costs or substantial delays to the Organisation.
+In any event, the increase in the value of the contract due to such modification must not exceed 50% of the value of the original contract; or e) the value of the modification (either in terms of price or risk allocation) is below 25% of the original contract, provided the modification does not change the overall nature of the contract.

+- (2) For the purpose of this Article, a "substantial modification" is any modification which: - a) would have attracted additional or other suppliers to the initial tender process;

+b) introduces or excludes conditions that would have allowed the admission of suppliers other than those initially selected to the tender process;

+c) would have resulted in the appointment of a tenderer other than the one originally appointed; or d) considerably changes the economic balance of the contract in favour of the contractor.

+(3) For the purpose of this Article, the term "contract" shall also include a framework agreement.